VikramDhumal/Array/README.md

 {
     int n = arr.Length;

-    for (int i = 1; i < n; i++)
+    // Start from the second element (index 1) since first element is considered "sorted" for (int i = 1; i < n; i++)
     {
-        int key = arr[i];  // Element to be positioned
+        // Store the current element we need to position correctly int key = arr[i];

-        int j = i - 1;
+        // Start comparing with the element just before the current element int j = i - 1;

-        // Shift elements greater than key
+        // Move all elements greater than 'key' one position to the right
-        while (j >= 0 && arr[j] > key)
+        // This creates space for 'key' to be inserted in the correct position while (j >= 0 && arr[j] > key)
         {
-            arr[j + 1] = arr[j];
+            // Shift the larger element one position to the right arr[j + 1] = arr[j];

+            // Move to the previous element
             j--;
         }

-        // Insert key at correct position
+        // Insert 'key' at its correct position
-        arr[j + 1] = key;
+        // j+1 is the correct position because j either went to -1 or points to an element <= key arr[j + 1] = key;
     }
 }